 He shall ensure that the rate of margin of each medicine is as decided by the Board of Directors.
-He shall also verify the rate of discount allowed on medicines.
+He shall also verify the rate of discount allowed on medicines, as well as the free medicines supplied as incentive for prompt payment of cash.
+The Auditor shall check the stock register and see that the medicines so supplied are recorded accordingly.